 We have always used recycled paper in the office for our care instructions and greeting cards, for any promotional material, leaflets and envelopes.
 From the beginning we have choosen packaging that is based on recyclable paper and cardboard rather than plastics or cellophane and we are constantly looking at ways of improving our sustainability.

-Our current boxes are made from 80% recycled material and all of our tissues and kraft papers are made using paper from sustainable sources.
-We have introduced a new smaller box size this year which has helped to reduce the amount of cardboard we are using and we have also introduced a kraft paper 'padding' in our boxes which is made from 100% recycled paper.
+Our current boxes are made from 80% recycled material and all of our tissues and kraft papers are made using paper from sustainable sources and can easily be recycled in kerbside recycling.
+We introduced a new smaller box size last year which has helped to reduce the amount of cardboard we use and the kraft paper 'padding' we use to protect our plants in transit is made from 100% recycled paper.

-Looking forward we are working hard to becoming truly plastic free and we are delighted to have already replaced the plastic bags we used to hold in soil and moisture in transit with new biodegradable and compostable starch bags and the plastic seals on our gift wrap with paper alternatives.
-Our greeting cards are currently in a biodegradable plastic document wallet but we are looking again at other alternatives for 2019.
+In 2018 we also replaced the plastic bags we used to hold in soil and moisture in transit with new biodegradable and compostable starch bags and the plastic seals on our gift wrap with paper alternatives.
+We've always used natural raffia to tie these bags, but this year we have even looked again at our processes in house and we now write our greeting cards with these rather nifty pens made from recycled water bottles.
+Our greeting cards are currently in a oxo biodegradable plastic document wallet but we are looking again at other alternatives for these moving forward.

 We try to take a holistic approach to waste management and recycling.
 We reuse everything that we can including plastic pots, water and office paper and what we can't reuse, we recycle.
 All discarded office paper, cardboard packaging and plastic pots and plant trays are collected from site for recycling.
 We compost all food and plant waste to make our own compost for cut flower production.